mitchmania/mitchmania.github.io/_posts/2015-07-17-hello-world-this-is-mitchmania.md

 author: Mitchell Artin
 tags: engineering blog
 category: blog
+excerpt: I'm excited to introduce a new version of [mitchmania.com](http://mitchmania.com)!
+Over the years I've used the mitchmania name for many things, from simply an email address to a music label.
+My latest venture is a technology blog.
 ---
 I'm excited to introduce a new version of [mitchmania.com](http://mitchmania.com)!
 Over the years I've used the mitchmania name for many things, from simply an email address to a music label.
 My latest venture is a technology blog.
 In this blog I'll cover my latest projects, hopefully open-source, topics that I find undocumented in the depths of the Internet, and what its like to be a 20-something in the competitive and innovative field of computer science.